paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-020-emergency-powers-to-eliminate-budget-deficits.md

 (3) **Pay-as-you-go and deficit sequestration reports** — The final reports shall contain all the information required in the pay-as-you-go and deficit sequestration preview reports.
 In addition, these reports shall contain, for the budget year, for each account to be sequestered, estimates of the baseline level of sequestrable budgetary resources and resulting outlays and the amount of budgetary resources to be sequestered and resulting outlay reductions.
 The reports shall also contain estimates of the effects on outlays of the sequestration in each outyear for direct spending programs.

-(4) **Explanation of differences** — The OMB report shall explain any differences between OMB and CBO estimates of the amount of any net deficit change calculated under subsection 11 So in original.
-Probably should be “section”.
-902(b) of this title, any excess deficit, any breach, and any required sequestration percentage.
-The OMB report shall also explain differences in the amount of sequesterable 22 So in original.
+(4) **Explanation of differences** — The OMB report shall explain any differences between OMB and CBO estimates of the amount of any net deficit change calculated under [section 902(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section902/b&num=0&edition=prelim), any excess deficit, any breach, and any required sequestration percentage.
+The OMB report shall also explain differences in the amount of sequesterable 11 So in original.
 Probably should be “sequestrable”. resources for any budget account to be reduced if such difference is greater than $5,000,000.

-(5) **Presidential order** — On the date specified in subsection (a) of this section, if in its final sequestration report OMB estimates that any sequestration is required, the President shall issue an order fully implementing without change all sequestrations required by the OMB calculations set forth in that report.
+(5) **Presidential order** — On the date specified in subsection (a), if in its final sequestration report OMB estimates that any sequestration is required, the President shall issue an order fully implementing without change all sequestrations required by the OMB calculations set forth in that report.
 This order shall be effective on issuance.

 **(g) Within-session sequestration reports and order** If an appropriation for a fiscal year in progress is enacted (after Congress adjourns to end the session for that budget year and before July 1 of that fiscal year) that causes a breach, 10 days later CBO shall issue a report containing the information required in paragraph (f)(2).
 Fifteen days after enactment, OMB shall issue a report containing the information required in paragraphs (f)(2) and (f)(4).
 On the same day as the OMB report, the President shall issue an order fully implementing without change all sequestrations required by the OMB calculations set forth in that report.
 This order shall be effective on issuance.